Compassion comes from a Latin word that means “co-suffering.”

 - Inspiring others by setting the right examples.

-- Building a conducive work environment with high performance-culture and mutually benefitting professional commitments.
+- Building a conducive work environment with high performance culture and mutually beneficial professional commitments.

 - Caring for and treating others with kindness and affection.